-Unless a parent or guardian has enrolled a student in private school as described in Section 3.6, above, that student's enrollment in a private school relieves Texas College Preparatory Academies of any responsibility for the provision of a FAPE.
-TEA, and therefore Texas College Preparatory Academies, does not regulate, index, monitor, approve, register, or accredit the programs available to parents who choose to home school.
+Unless a parent or guardian has enrolled a student in private school as described in Section 3.6, above, that student's enrollment in a private school relieves Premier High Schools of any responsibility for the provision of a FAPE, but the student may be considered for proportionate share services.
+Likewise, students attending a homeschool program are not entitled to FAPE but may be considered for proportionate share services.
+TEA, and therefore Premier High Schools, does not regulate, index, monitor, approve, register, or accredit the programs available to parents who choose to home school.
 This is consistent with the Texas Supreme Court decision rendered in Texas Education Agency v.
 Leeper.
+115

-How does the Charter provide FAPE via virtual or remote instruction?
+How does the District provide FAPE via virtual or remote instruction?